usama28232/statistics-wrapper/README.md

 ~~After completion of this project, I have planned to move it to micro-service architecture by splitting the **Metadata** and **StatsBuilder + Execution** into separate micro-services~~

-I have uploaded the microservice version in branch ``microservices``
+I have uploaded the microservice version in branch ``microservice-arch``

 Application Flow is now divided as: